TheArkive/ahk-pi/README.md

 ## Troubleshooting

-1) It is NOT recommended to run this script along side a normal installation of AutoHotkey with the setup program.
+1) It is NOT recommended to run this script along side a normal installation of AutoHotkey with the setup program, it is however theoretically possible.
+But this script will override the proper install with its own settings.

 2) If you move your AutoHotkey folder, then you must reinstall / re-activate your chosen AutoHotkey version.

-3) If you activate / install AutoHotkey more than once, you may be prompted by Windows to "select a program" to open `.ahk` files.
-In most cases this will be the `AhkLauncher.exe`, or some form of `AutoHotkey.exe`.
+If you don't re-activate / re-install then you will likely be prompted to "select an application" when running scripts.

 ## To-Do List